pavanraj92/admin-users/README.md

-# admin-user
+# Admin User Manager

-This package allows you to perform CRUD operations for managing users in the admin panel.
+This Laravel module provides a simple CRUD (Create, Read, Update, Delete) interface for managing basic website users.
+It enables administrators to easily control and update core users used throughout the application.

 ## Features